welcome - please don't change page names - it breaks the links. Read help for more on how to add your comments.

 Mall of Memphis Logo Swag!
 Wear The Mall!

-Just five short years ago the Mall of Memphis shut it's doors forever - Christmas Eve 2003.
+The Mall of Memphis shut it's doors forever on Christmas Eve 2003.

 The anticipation of the long awaited Mall faded soon after opening and it became a steadfast fixture of Memphis business.
 Or so it seemed.
 Even with 1.2 million sqft of enclosed retail space, many thousands of sqft in surrounding retail space (along the drives and entrances to the mall) and 13 full-service hotels with 1,700 rooms (within one mile of the door!), the mall doors at 4451 American Way closed to the public for the last time on Christmas Eve 2003, becoming the largest enclosed mall ever to cease operations in the United States.